eddiehoyle/sevengine/README.md

-# Sev
+# Sevengine
-An academic experiment to learn game development.
+Learning C++ by writing a simple 2D game library.